-And then he felt something solid beneath his feet.
-He looked down, and watched as a board started to materialize, forming from traces of emerald scrollwork.
+And then he felt pressure beneath his feet.
+He looked down and watched as a board materialized, forming from traces of emerald scrollwork.
 Unlike the clean-angled stuff that had made Kora and Eun’s, his was forming from rippled furls of light-saber green.
 Color flooded its center, then a bright glare slid across its length, locking it into solid “reality.”

 [WHOOO!]
-Eun launched off another wave, trailed by sparkling dots and strobing curlicues .
-When she reached the apex of her flight, Kora streaked under her in a long, sinuous slalom.
-She threw a devilish grin over her shoulder.
+Eun launched off another wave, trailed by sparkling dots and strobing curlicues.
+Kora streaked under her in a long, sinuous slalom, and threw a devilish grin over her shoulder.

 [Race you.] she projected to Peter.

-Peter grinned back and crouched lower on his board, slicing its edge across a stream of imagination.
+Peter grinned back and crouched low on his board, slicing across a stream of imagination.
 Quick-winking data slipped past his face, ruffling his hair and caressing his cheeks.

-The three teenagers settled into an unconscious rhythm, cutting across pixelated valleys of cognition and wit, imagery and feeling.
+The three teens settled into an unconscious rhythm, cutting across pixelated valleys of cognition and wit, imagery and feeling.
 Data hissed up from the backs of their boards, marking their passage with incandescent fantails.
-Up ahead, the core of white light abruptly lurched inward.
+Up ahead, at the end of the tunnel, the core of white light abruptly lurched inward.
 Half a second later it did so again, then bounced outward into a giant dome made of silvery strands.
 They couldn’t see into it; there was a milky haze between its polyhedral sections.

 [LOOK OUT!] all three of them shouted.